By Steve Kayser

 Michael Uslan did – and earned $2.6 billion dollars along the way.
 I had the wonderful opportunity (and great fun) of interviewing Michael.
 For those of you that don’t know the name, Michael Uslan, he was the executive producer of films such as Batman, Batman Returns, Batman Forever, Batman & Robin, Constantine, The Spirit, Batman Begins, and the second highest grossing film of all time, The Dark Knight.
 As a producer, he is one of the highest-grossing movie producers of all time, with The Dark Knight alone having already passed the $1 billion mark.

-But the real story behind the rise of Batman and the Dark Knight is a Horatio Algers-type tale.
-And it all started when an 8-year-old boy got mad at the dissing of Batman, and vowed to avenge his honor.
+But the real story behind the rise of Batman and the Dark Knight is a Horatio Alger-type tale.
+And it all started when an 8-year-old boy got mad at the dissing of Batman and vowed to avenge his honor.
 Michael tells the story in his book “The Boy Who Loved Batman,” a true story of how a comic-obsessed kid conquered Hollywood to bring The Dark Knight to the silver screen.
 And along the way, a Cincinnati love story places a critical part, without which, the Dark Knight may have never risen.

 Well, my Bruce Wayne moment came on a cold night in January 1966.
-My parents were safe upstairs in the kitchen and I was downstairs in the den watching the debut of the Batman TV show.
-I was simultaneously thrilled and horrified by what I was seeing on TV.
+My parents were safe upstairs in the kitchen, and I was downstairs in the den watching the debut of the Batman TV show.
+I was simultaneously thrilled and horrified by what I saw on TV.
 I mean I was thrilled that it was the first TV series since George Reeves’ Adventures of Superman, about a superhero.
 It was in color, the car was cool, but I was horrified that the whole world was laughing at Batman.

 POW, ZAP, WHAM